neurolabusc/crnl/docs/source/elecro/index.rst

 ELEcro
 ==========================================

+.. _my_elecro:

 ELEcro is a simple tool for viewing electrophysiological data.
-We created this tool to analyze data from our `TMSi polygraphy equipment <http://www.tmsi.com/?id=4>`_.
+We created this tool to analyze data from our `TMSi polygraphy equipment <https://www.tmsi.com/?id=4>`_.
 ELEcro can read and write data in TMS32 (.S00), EDF (.EDF) and BrainVision Analyzer file formats (.VHDR).
 The strength and weakness of this software is its simplicity.
 It is very fast, but only has the features that we routinely need for our study.

 .. image:: elecro.png
    :width: 70%